Motion Analysis Center

 Who Benefits from Motion Analysis?

 Families turn to our pediatric rehabilitation specialists to help their children improve not only their walking ability, but also their quality of life.
-Doctors and therapists trust our skilled team to assess problems resulting from:
+Doctors and therapists trust our skilled team to assess problems from conditions that include but are not limited to:

 - Cerebral palsy